 Which Should You Use: Elementor Pro vs. Free

 Choosing between Elementor Pro and Free comes down to one question: do you need to design your whole site, or just your pages?
 The Free version is genuinely capable.
 For most blogs, simple business sites, and people learning WordPress, it does everything you need with its drag-and-drop builder and core widget set.
-Pro is a paid annual subscription that adds the Theme Builder, 90+ widgets, forms, popups, WooCommerce design, and official support, which makes it worth the cost for businesses and agencies that build sites for a living.
+Pro is a paid subscription at $59/year for a single site that adds the Theme Builder, 90+ widgets, forms, popups, WooCommerce design, and official support, which makes it worth the cost for businesses and agencies that build sites for a living.

 If you want a good drag and drop page builder, you are spoilt for choice on WordPress, and Elementor sits near the top of the list.
 It has a full development and support team behind it, plus a large feature set that can turn a standard WordPress site into something polished that converts visitors into customers.
 That reputation is why so many people compare Elementor Pro vs Free before committing.

 Elementor Free includes the core builder and 40+ widgets, enough to design attractive pages without touching code.
 The question with Elementor Pro vs Free is whether the extra site-wide tools justify the annual fee.
-Below we break down exactly what each version gives you, how easy the Free plan is to use, and where getting Elementor Pro free of compromises actually pays off.
+Below we break down exactly what each version gives you, how easy the Free plan is to use, and where Elementor Pro pays off for a real project.

 * This button will show the rest of the post and open up an offer from a vendor